MicrosoftDocs/connected-spaces/articles/admin-create-new-tenant.md

 ---
 author: alwinv
-description: Learn how to create a new Azure Active Directory tenant to use with Dynamics 365 Connected Store (public preview) ms.author: alwinv ms.date: 07/08/2020 ms.service: crm-online ms.topic: article
+description: Learn how to create a new Azure Active Directory tenant to use with Dynamics 365 Connected Store Preview ms.author: alwinv ms.date: 07/08/2020 ms.service: crm-online ms.topic: article
-title: Create a new Azure Active Directory tenant for Dynamics 365 Connected Store (public preview) ms.reviewer: v-brycho
+title: Create a new Azure Active Directory tenant for Dynamics 365 Connected Store Preview ms.reviewer: v-brycho
 ---

-# Create a new Azure Active Directory tenant for the Dynamics 365 Connected Store (public preview)
+# Create a new Azure Active Directory tenant for the Dynamics 365 Connected Store Preview

-For Microsoft Dynamics 365 Connected Store (public preview), we recommend signing up with a new test Azure Active Directory tenant to simplify account management during the preview.
+For Microsoft Dynamics 365 Connected Store Preview, we recommend signing up with a new test Azure Active Directory tenant to simplify account management during the preview.

 To set up a new test Azure Active Directory tenant, you’ll: